jeromejaglale/springfinancial-full-stack-dev-assignment/README.md

 ## Notes
 With more time, I would have added:
-- error handling: for the backend, requiring a non-empty name, an integer for the age.
-For the frontend if some AJAX requests fail or return unexpected content
+- error handling: for the backend, requiring a non-empty name and an integer for the age.
+For the frontend, when AJAX requests fail, or return unexpected content
-- frontend tests, for example to check the popups are displayed when clicking on the buttons, and the functionnality of the delete/add point/remove point buttons.
+- frontend tests, for example to check the popups are displayed when clicking on the buttons, and the functionnality of the delete button, "add point" button, and "remove point" button
-- micro-animations when adding a new user, and adding/removing a point, in order to make it clear that the interaction worked
+- micro-animations when adding a new user, and when adding or removing a point, in order to make it clear that the interaction happened
-- an animation for user re-ordering when sorted by score.
-It's currently barely noticeable and very confusing.
+- an animation when re-ordering the users, when sorted by score.
+It's currently barely noticeable and very confusing when adding two points to the same user, and that user position in the list changes, for example.
-- break up of the CSS into the corresponding components
+- break up the CSS into the corresponding components for reusability
-- highlight of the top three players, in some way
+- highlight of the top three players